-The state's outdated voice mail systems have been replaced with Unified Messaging, which makes it easier for state employees to manage messages of all kinds.
+Unified Messaging makes it easier for state employees to manage voice mail messages and more.

-Unified Messaging can meet agency needs now and in the future because it works with both Centrex and VoIP.
-It combines different ways of communicating ― including voice mail, faxes, long-distance calling cards, conference calls and automated attendants ― in a single system and makes them all easier to manage.
+It works with both Centrex and VoIP.
+Unified Messaging combines different ways of communicating ― including voice mail, faxes, long-distance calling cards, conference calls and automated attendants ― in a single system.
 The service is especially beneficial to mobile employees and teleworkers.

-The cost of the basic Unified Messaging service is substantially less than agencies previously paid just for voice mail, and agencies do not have to purchase new equipment.
+The cost of the basic Unified Messaging service makes it an attractive option, and agencies do not have to purchase new equipment.

-For additional information, agencies may contact their GTA Customer Relationship Manager.
+For additional information, agencies may contact their Agency Relationship Manager (ARM).